2xx Range (Success): Codes in this range indicate a successful API request. This means the requested operation was completed as expected.

 200 - OKThe request was successful, and everything worked as expected.

-400 - Bad RequestThe request was unacceptable, often due to missing a required parameter.
+400 - Bad RequestThe request was unacceptable, often due to a missing required parameter.

-401 - UnauthenticatedThe request was not authorized due to an invalid or missing API key.
+401 - UnauthenticatedThe request was not authorized due to an invalid or missing API Key.

 404 - Not FoundThe requested resource does not exist.